Rick Jones (character): Early days with the Hulk and the Avengers

-Jones' guilt over causing the incident (and lack of any other place to go) leads him to stay close to Dr. Banner and the Hulk alter ego.
-In one story, he even gains mental control over Hulk.
-Eventually, the dangerous unpredictability of Hulk forces Rick to keep his distance.
+Rick's guilt over causing the incident (and lack of any other place to go) led him to stay close to Banner and the Hulk.
+In one story, he even gained mental control over Hulk.
+Eventually, the dangerous unpredictability of Hulk forced Rick to keep his distance.

-Later, Rick forms the Teen Brigade, a loose network of teenagers with ham radios throughout the United States.
-The first Teen Brigade played a role in the origin of the Avengers when the Norse god Loki tampered with the Teen Brigade's radio transmission.
-Originally, the Teen Brigade intended to bring the Fantastic Four together to battle the Hulk, but instead brought Iron Man, Ant-Man, Wasp, and Thor together to form the Avengers.
+Later, Rick formed the Teen Brigade, a loose network of teenagers with ham radios throughout the United States.
+The first Brigade played a role in the origin of the Avengers when the Norse god Loki tampered with the Brigade's radio transmission.
+Originally, the Brigade intended to bring the Fantastic Four together to battle the Hulk, but instead brought Iron Man, Ant-Man, Wasp, and Thor together to form the Avengers.

-After the Hulk's departure from the team, Rick becomes an honorary Avenger.
-He alerted the team to the Hulk's presence when they began searching for Hulk.
-He becomes close to the recently revived Captain America although his guilt leads him to leave the Avengers and seek out Banner and Hulk on his own.
+After the Hulk's departure from the team, Rick became an honorary Avenger.
+He alerted the team to the Hulk's presence when they began searching for him.
+He became close to the recently revived Captain America although his guilt led him to leave the Avengers and seek out Banner and Hulk on his own.

-Captain America rescues Rick from one of Hulk's rampages, and after that Rick becomes Captain America's sidekick, briefly taking the title and uniform of Bucky, Captain America's long-dead junior partner.
-This was on Jones' own insistence, over Captain America's guilty objections, noting that others have lost partners and it was time to move on.
-Rick's brief time as Bucky gave him the training to survive around superheroes to this day.
+Captain America rescued Rick from one of Hulk's rampages, and after that Rick became Captain America's sidekick, briefly taking the title and uniform of Bucky Barnes, Captain America's long-dead junior partner.
+This was on Jones' own insistence, over Captain America's guilty objections, noting that others have also lost partners and that it was time to move on.
+Rick's brief time as Bucky gave him the training to survive around superheroes.

-When Rick believed Hulk to be dead (although Hulk had actually been sent to the future), he revealed the truth of Banner's condition to Col. Glenn Talbot, thus inadvertently making Banner a wanted fugitive by the US Military.
+When Rick believed Hulk to be dead (although Hulk had actually been sent to the future), he revealed the truth of Banner's condition to Glenn Talbot, thus inadvertently making Banner a wanted fugitive by the military.